datastax/cass-operator/README.md

 ### Overriding properties of cass-operator created Containers

-If the CassandraDatacenter specifies a podTemplateSpec field, then conatiners with specific names can be used to override default settings in containers that will be created by cass-operator.
+If the CassandraDatacenter specifies a podTemplateSpec field, then containers with specific names can be used to override default settings in containers that will be created by cass-operator.

 Currently cass-operator will create an InitContainer with the name of "server-config-init".
 Normal Containers that will be created have the names "cassandra", "server-system-logger", and optionally "reaper".